PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-10 04:32:57
+Last updated: 2024-04-10 04:33:30
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: It is for my prince to command, for Hotah to obey.  -  Areo Hotah